sqlraft/hctree/doc/hctree/replication.md

     #define SQLITE_HCT_JOURNAL_HASHSIZE 16
 ```

-As with other system tables (sqlite\_schema, sqlite\_stat1 etc.) the journal
-and baseline tables may be read using SQL SELECT statements, but may not be
+The journal and baseline tables may be read like any other database table
-written by ordinary clients using UPDATE, DELETE or INSERT statements.
+using SQL SELECT statements, but it is an error (SQLITE\_READONLY) to attempt
-They may only be modified indirectly, using the interfaces described in the
+to write to them directly.
+They may only be modified indirectly, using the
-following sections.
+interfaces described in the following sections.

 <a name=leaders></a>
 2.\ Automatic Journalling For Leaders